Written by Nupur Jena

-Natto is the favorite dish for breakfast of many Japanese.
+Natto is a favorite dish for breakfast in Japan.
 To those who are not used to eating natto on a daily basis, it can be quite a challenge to try it!
 This article explains what natto is, what are the health benefits it brings, and how to enjoy it!

 One of the most popular breakfast dishes in Japan is natto (fermented beans).
-Even the Japanese chain restaurant have “Natto teishoku” (natto set meals) as a breakfast menu.
+Even Japanese chain restaurants have “Natto teishoku” (natto meal sets) as a breakfast menu.

 Natto - What It Is And How It Is Made

-You can also eat natto with condiments such as kimchi, raw egg, soy sauce, and thinly sliced green onions, myoga (Japanese ginger), grated daikon (radish), bonito flakes or nori seaweed.
+You can eat the natto directly after the mixing is done.
+For new flavors, add in kimchi, raw egg, soy sauce, and thinly sliced green onions, myoga (Japanese ginger), grated daikon (radish), bonito flakes or nori seaweed.
 It can also be placed on cold tofu, making a dish called "hiyayakko", or eaten with other sticky foods such as Chinese yam, mekabu (flower part of wakame seaweed) or okra (ladies' finger).

 In Hokkaido natto is eaten by adding sugar, while in Fukushima it is sometimes eaten with pickled Chinese cabbage.
 Chopped natto can be added to soba, udon, Japanese curry, okonomiyaki, and tempura as well.
 Natto can be therefore enjoyed in many ways, including on toast, too.
 Tasting natto can become quite an amusing and unique experience!